totalgood/twip/README.rst

 `tutorial
 repository <https://github.com/totalgood/pycon-2016-nlp-tutorial>`__.

-Don't install the latest version from PyPi if you are working through the tutorial yourself!
+Don't install the latest version from PyPi if you're working through the tutorial yourself!
 Tagged version numbers will correspond to sections of the tutorial and handout material so you can maintain pace even if you miss a step along the way.
 Plus it'll be easier to set up your API keys if you clone the repository.

 GETTING STARTED
 ---------------